 Is the message here that gays are being recruited because the Pope has had a change of heart, or are they being recruited merely because it makes economic sense?
 After all, he still claims what so many other Christian Fundamentalists have said, Love The Gays, Don’t Love The Sin.

 I recently attended a workshop titled All In The Family: Gender Transitions Throughout The Lifecycle and purchased the speaker’s book titled Transgender Emergence Therapeutic Guidelines for Working with Gender-Variant People and Their Families by Arlene Istar Lev, LCSW, CASAC.
 One of the essential facets I walked away with was gaining insight into the world of the intersex; I was pleasantly surprised to learn the number of variances in intersex and the facts I had not ever acquired throughout any part of my career as a nurse.
-I continue to do as much research as I can on any given subject that I cover in any of the work I do even when it crosses over into the healthcare realm.
-I try to gain as much insight into the latest reports and can never possibly know everything, hence the reason we have specialists working in fields that are not well understood or addressed by every practitioner.
+I continue to do as much research as I can on any given subject that I cover in any work I do, even when it crosses over into the healthcare realm.
+I try to gain as much insight into the latest reports.
+I can never possibly know everything.
+Hence we have specialists working in fields that are not well understood or addressed by every practitioner.

-I currently live in Jacksonville, FL where the necessary protections for human rights continues to remain in the forefront of our brains and have left those of us who believe a human rights ordinance bill is needed for the LGBT community, bewildered, at best.
+I currently live in Jacksonville, FL, where the necessary protections for human rights continues to remain in the forefront of our brains and have left those of us who believe a human rights ordinance bill is needed for the LGBT community bewildered, at best.
 In trying to understand the fears of some who argue that introducing a bill for LGBT protections against discrimination would be granting the LGBT special privileges.
-Last year, one of the city council members mentioned it could lead to necrophilia, while others who attended the hearings and opposed the bill, argued that we would see a rise in pedophilia and bestiality.
+Last year, one of the city council members mentioned it could lead to necrophilia.
+In contrast, others who attended the hearings and opposed the bill argued that we would see a rise in pedophilia and bestiality.

-The resistance of those opposed to this bill is difficult to grasp, and while it was overturned and did not pass the majority voting in its favor, some of us were relieved, because we could see that if the watered down version had passed, this would leave our brothers and sisters in the transgender community at risk.
-Even with the watered-down version that was introduced early on as an amendment to the bill, many transgender individuals were mad and felt they had been thrown to the curb by the allies and LGB who supported the amended portion to bill 2012-296, which left out Gender Identity and Expression.
-Those in support of the amended bill claimed that they could return at a later time and introduce a bill for Gender Identity and Expression protecting the transgender community.
-Equality Florida’s Executive director, Nadine Smith, warned everyone that in accepting the watered-down version of bill 296, could result in a backlash and would not necessarily guarantee, that in the future, protections for Gender Identity and Expression would pass, as what happened to the city of Orlando, Florida where citizen tried and failed for a number of years.
-It wasn’t until the county of Orlando introduced the bill with full protections for LGBT, that an all-inclusive bill finally passed.
+The resistance of those opposed to this bill is difficult to grasp.
+While it was overturned and did not pass the majority voting in its favor, some of us were relieved because we could see that if the watered-down version had passed, this would leave our brothers and sisters in the transgender community at risk.
+Even with the watered-down version introduced early on as an amendment to the bill, many transgender individuals were mad.
+They felt they had been thrown to the curb by the allies and LGB, who supported the amended portion to bill 2012-296, which left out Gender Identity and Expression.
+Those in support of the amended bill claimed they could return at a later time and introduce a bill for Gender Identity and Expression protecting the transgender community.
+Equality Florida’s Executive director, Nadine Smith, warned everyone that accepting the watered-down version of bill 296 could result in a backlash and would not necessarily guarantee that in the future, protections for Gender Identity and Expression would pass, as what happened to the city of Orlando, Florida where citizen tried and failed for a number of years.
+It wasn’t until the county of Orlando introduced the bill with full protections for LGBT that an all-inclusive bill finally passed.
 Who can blame the transgender community of Jacksonville for feeling the way they do?

 Shouldn’t a community maintain public decency towards intersex and come to recognize that there are individuals who received sex assignments at birth that misaligned them with their identities?
 After all, the statistics for infants born intersex are 2% of the population.
 What about individuals who feel disjointed from their biological sex without being intersex?
-We do not have any idea who is intersex and cannot possibly identify those with anatomical differences because the treatment approach was shamefully hidden by parents, family members and sometimes even from the child.
-Many of these individuals grew up with their sex assignments are given at birth and with most of them receiving female assigned gender status at birth (FAAB), they didn’t necessarily feel female and in these cases were wrongly assigned as such.
-While everyone thought they had done the right thing in assigning these children a gender, they kept it a secret from society and in many cases from the child.
-The reality is that not all these children grew up feeling quite the same as those of their biological sex, causing a host of psychological as well as emotional struggles and shifting the anchored pillar within the family structure from its base.
+We do not know who is intersex and cannot possibly identify those with anatomical differences because parents shamefully hid the treatment approach from family members, and sometimes even from the child.
+Many of these individuals grew up with their sex assignments are given at birth, and with most of them receiving female-assigned gender status at birth (FAAB), they didn’t necessarily feel female and, these cases, were wrongly assigned as such.
+While everyone thought they had done the right thing assigning these children a gender, they kept it a secret, from society and in many cases from the child.
+The reality is that not all these children grew up feeling quite the same as those of their biological sex, causing a host of psychological and as emotional struggles and shifting the anchored pillar within the family structure from its base.

 We have a population of individuals who are transgender, transsexual, and who gender express.
 All deserve a place at the table with the same rights and equal opportunities as everyone else.
-Some of these individuals are intersex while others just feel they were born with the wrong body parts and frankly, some prefer to dress any way they please.
-Is it time that we should be kind and gentle towards a population of individuals who do not fit the binary world of the Westernized nation?
+Some of these individuals are intersex, while others just feel they were born with the wrong body parts, and frankly, some prefer to dress any way they please.
+Is it time that we should be kind and gentle towards a population of individuals who do not fit the Westernized nation’s binary world?
 Is the Westernized nation civil when it behaves antagonistically towards individuals who are different?
-Is it any wonder that some of these individuals feel they were born with a birth defect?
+Is it any wonder that some of these individuals feel they were born with a congenital disability?
 If the truth was hidden from them, doesn’t it stand to reason they would feel it was shameful to admit that they were born this way; especially if this is how their parents and the medical establishment behaved towards their anatomical parts?
 How is this any different for individuals who do not feel they connect to their biological sex when the world only offers the binary model?

 What about sexual orientation?
 We know that transgender has nothing to do with sexual orientation.
-We do know that transgendered individuals have a sexual orientation just as anyone else does.
+We do know that transgender individuals have a sexual orientation just as anyone else does.

-Here is an illustration that might help you understand the differences in sexual orientation and how transgendered individuals aren’t any different from anyone else.
+Here is an illustration that might help you understand the differences in sexual orientation and how transgender individuals aren’t any different from anyone else.

-You can be a pilot and be either heterosexual, homosexual, bisexual or asexual.
+You can be a pilot and be either heterosexual, non-heterosexual, bisexual, or asexual.
 Insert attraction for the opposite sex; the pilot is heterosexual.
-Insert attraction for the same sex; the pilot is homosexual.
+Insert attraction for the same sex; the pilot is non-heterosexual.
 Insert an attraction for both genders; the pilot is bisexual.
 Remove the sexual attraction; the pilot is asexual.

 A transgender pilot could be any one of these individuals.
 A transgender pilot could be intersex.

-All four of the pilots share a common thread which is that they fly planes, must equally meet standards of practice and competency, standards of excellence, and maintain their licenses in meeting FAA standards of policies and procedures.
+All four of the pilots share a common thread: they fly planes, must equally meet standards of practice and competency, standards of excellence, and maintain their licenses in meeting FAA standards of policies and procedures.
 They have nothing in common with each other’s sexual attractions or preferences other than they frequently fly in and out of airports.
-Again, their sexuality has nothing to do with what they do for a living or as a hobby.
+Again, their sexuality has nothing to do with what they do for a living or hobby.

-My advice to those of you reading this is to really learn this because if you are interested in wanting to have an intelligent conversation on this subject, this will help you understand that there is nothing more to these differences.
+My advice to those of you reading this is to learn this because if you want to have an intelligent conversation on this subject, this will help you understand that there is nothing more to these differences.
 It has nothing to do with lifestyle.

-You might want to consider, when having a conversation with others who are walled off to anyone who does not fit the binary model, by asking these individuals why they insist homosexuality is a lifestyle?
-Ask them to explain to you how lifestyles between heterosexuals and homosexuals differ?
-Should the topic of transgender come up remind individuals that 2% of the population is intersex?
-While not every transgender is intersex, it still remains a critical component and is categorized under the transgender umbrella of definitions.
+You might want to consider, when having a conversation with others who are walled off to anyone who does not fit the binary model, by asking these individuals why they insist non-heterosexual is a lifestyle?
+Ask them to explain to you how lifestyles between heterosexuals and non-heterosexuals differ?
+Should the topic of transgender individuals come up to remind individuals that 2% of the population is intersex?
+While not every transgender person is intersex, it remains a critical component and is categorized under the transgender umbrella of definitions.

-This essay is written from my own point of view, and none of which I have written holds any bearing on Lev other than mentioning her beautiful book and making the reference to the intersex variances from her book.
+This essay is written from my point of view, and none of which I have written holds any bearing on Lev other than mentioning and making the reference to the intersex variances from her book.

 To learn more about Gender-Variant People and Their Families, please consider purchasing Lev’s book titled Transgender Emergence.
-It is an excellent read and very informative, written for therapists who are working with gender-variant people and their families, it will help some of you understand the world of gender variances.
+It is very informative, written for therapists who are working with gender-variant people and their families.
+It will help some of you understand the world of gender variances.
 To contact Lev, please visit

 The internet sites below were used for this essay and are very helpful to anyone who might be interested in learning more about gender variances.